vitormarcal/ICMC-USP/README.md

       }
       ```
    - Exponential Time O(2^n) :skull: :skull:
-      - Worst Case Possible, always try to avoid
+      - One of the worst Case Possible, always try to avoid
       - Denotes an algorithm whose growth doubles with each additon to the input data set.
 The growth curve of an O(2N) function is exponential - starting off very shallow, then rising meteorically
       - Example: recursive calculation of Fibonacci numbers
       ```